xanderlsdev/pdf-visualizer/README.md

 # PDFVisualizer

-A modular PDF viewer that works as a modal in various JavaScript frameworks.
+A modular PDF visualizer that works as a modal in various JavaScript frameworks.

 ## Installation